 A tax refund can be welcome windfall when you’re living paycheck to paycheck.
 But a refund means you’re letting the IRS hang onto too much of your paycheck throughout the year.
 You can keep more of your money each month — and use it to boost savings by adjusting your tax withholding.
 Ask your human resources department at work for a new W-4 to claim more allowances, which will lower the amount of taxes withheld from your paycheck.

-If you received the average refund in 2016 of $2,732, adjusting your withholding could put $227 back into your paycheck each month.
+If you received an average refund of $2,732, adjusting your withholding could put $227 back into your paycheck each month.
 If you invested that amount each month at a 7 percent interest rate starting at age 25, you could have nearly $600,000 by age 65.